 Style Matchup: Striking vs. Grappling Supremacy

 The fundamental question of Nunes vs. Harrison centers on whether Nunes can keep the fight standing long enough to land the devastating strikes that have finished so many previous opponents.
 Her knockout power at bantamweight has been historically unprecedented among women.
-She dropped Rousey in 48 seconds.
-She finished Cyborg in 51.
+She dropped Rousey in 48 seconds and finished Cyborg in 51, according to Sherdog records.
 She’s proven capable of ending fights against elite competition with single shots that opponents never saw coming.

 Harrison’s path to victory runs through her grappling.
 If she can close distance, secure takedowns, and impose her will on the ground, she possesses the skills to control Nunes for extended periods.
 Her judo throws are world-class, literally trained at the Olympic level, and her top control has been smothering against UFC competition.
 The question is whether Nunes’ takedown defense, which has always been underrated relative to her striking, can prevent Harrison from establishing her preferred range.